BitcoinDesign/Guide/guide/payments/contacts.md

 Here, the user has scanned a payment request and assigns a contact to the payment.

-Some payment request formats may include an address that can receive payments repeatedly.
+Some payment request formats may include an address that can [receive payments repeatedly]({{ '/guide/payments/request/#reusable-payment-requests' | relative_url }}).
 In this case, the address is added to the contact for future use.
-Otherwise, only the payment is linked.
+For [single use payment requests]({{ '/guide/payments/request/#single-use-payment-requests' | relative_url }}), only the payment is linked.

 Invoices may also contain recipient names.
 These can be used to suggest the name for a new contact to the user.
 Names can be spoofed, so they should not be automatically assigned without user approval.